 How Food Deserts Hurt Your Patients’ Health

-A food desert is a geographic area which lacks fresh fruit, vegetables, and other whole foods.
+A food desert is a geographic area that lacks fresh fruit, vegetables, and other whole foods.
 These arise from an absence of grocery stores, farmers’ markets, and healthy food providers, and the United States is full of them (1).
-This problem is linked to obesity, poor diet choices, and hunger – all things that detrimen
+This problem is linked to obesity, poor diet choices, and hunger.

 The USDA defines a food desert as a community in which at least 33% of its members live more than a mile from a supermarket (1).
 According to a USDA report, about 2.3 million people live more than one mile from a supermarket and do not own a car (3).
 These food deserts usually overlay impoverished areas that are replete with fast-food restaurants.
 With the neighborhood food options being low-cost meals high in sugar and unhealthy fats, it only exacerbates our nation’s obesity epidemic (1).

 Obesity rates have tripled since 1980 and the annual cost of treating obesity in the United States has risen to over $150 billion per year (2).
 To tackle this issue, former First Lady Michelle Obama’s “Let’s Move!”
 Campaign aimed to expand the availability of fresh, healthy food (1).
 Unfortunately, bringing fresh food to areas chockfull of fast food joints doesn’t always solve the problem: fast food tends to be more convenient and less expensive.

 The convenience and cost allure of fast food carries dire health consequences, and it explains why low-income families suffer from higher rates of obesity, type 2 diabetes, cardiovascular disease, and other diet-related conditions (3).